 SECONDARY SCHOOL CURRICULUm

-In Years 7-9, students are grouped into three age level classes and study a range of subjects covering a common curriculum.
+In Grades 6-8, students are grouped into three age level classes and study a range of subjects covering a common curriculum.
 The curriculum is mostly British, however text materials from the USA, Canada, Australia and other English speaking countries make it as international in content as possible.
-All courses stress the basic subject skills required in most countries.
+All courses stress the basic subject skills required.
 The core subjects taught are English, Mathematics and Science.
 All students also study Art, Geography, History, Information & Communication Technology, Music, Personal Social & Health Education, Physical Education and Religious Education.

-Most students study a foreign language from a choice of French or Spanish.
+Most students study a foreign language from a choice of French, Spanish or Chinese.
 We also offer the opportunity for Nepali Language and Culture study.
-For non-first language English students, we provide the chance to study their own First Language if teachers are available.
+For non-first language English students, we provide the chance to study their own First Language if teachers are available, including Korean.

 In line with our philosophy, it is expected that students will participate in all areas of the curriculum offered at KISC.
 Attendance for all courses is expected to be a minimum of 90%.
 If it falls below this figure, significant work will be missed from a course.
 KISC expects parents to ensure their child attends all possible classes and completes all assessment tasks to maximize their learning opportunities and therefore their exam results.
 An absence due to genuine illness is of course understood.
 Travel plans during school days need to be minimized as far as possible.
 School holidays are the appropriate time to do this to cause minimal disruption to students’ educational progress.

-In Years 10 and 11, students work towards International General Certificate of Secondary Education (IGCSE) qualifications in up to eight subjects.
+In Grades 9 and 10, students work towards International General Certificate of Secondary Education (IGCSE) qualifications in up to eight subjects.
 Four or five are compulsory and up to three are chosen by the student.
-All of these gain credits towards the American High School Diploma.
 The two year IGCSE courses culminate in externally assessed assessment by the University of Cambridge International Examinations.

 Depending on the range of subjects chosen, students may also be entered for an International Certificate in Education (ICE).
 This is a Diploma awarded to those students who achieve satisfactory grades in at least seven IGCSEs, which must include at least two subjects from Group 1 and at least one subject from the other 4 groups of subjects (see table below).
 The ICE Diploma requires no additional study or qualifications beyond the IGCSE subjects.